barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 All `stepNN_*.py` scripts and `run_all.py` are located in `scripts/`.

-Outputs are always written to `figures/` and `results/` at the project root.
+Outputs are written to `figures/` and `results/` at the project root.
 This holds whether `run_all.py` is run from the project root or an individual `stepNN_*.py` script is run directly from inside `scripts/`.
 The output location does not depend on the directory from which Python is launched.